openwfm/wrf-fire/README.txt

 This will take a while.
 Make sure that compile.log contains no errors.  ("grep Error compile.log" shouldn't return anything).
+Or, just run

+./compile_fire

 Finally, run the code with:

 cd test/em_fire
 ./run_me_first.csh
 ./wrf.exe

+Or, just run the debugger, it is set up to load the program automatically and set a breakpoint at exit, esp. error exit:

+cd test/em_fire
+idb